ICL-COAST/thalassa/doc/README.md

 The repository also includes some Python3 scripts to perform batch propagations.
 This feature is currently experimental, but it shouldn't be too difficult for a Python user to generalize the scripts to perform batch propagations on discrete grids of orbital elements.

+Details on the mathematical fundamentals of THALASSA are contained in [Amato et al., 2018](#Amato2018).

 # THALASSA User Guide
 THALASSA reads settings and initial conditions from two text files.
 Their paths can be specified as arguments to the THALASSA executable,